spacetelescope/jwst/docs/jwst/linearity/description.rst

 bias subtracted.
-MIRI data, on the other hand, do not receive bias subtraction (see :ref:`calwebb_detector1 <calwebb_detector1>`) and hence the linearity correction is derived and applied in the raw data space.
+MIRI data, on the other hand, do not receive bias subtraction (see :ref:`calwebb_detector1 <calwebb_detector1>`) and hence the linearity correction is derived from data that has not been bias subtracted.

 It is also assumed that the saturation step has already been applied to the input data, so that saturation flags are set in the GROUPDQ array of